packsaddle/ruby-git_httpsable-push/README.md

 git httpsable-push origin master
 ```

+Whether you set git protocol or https protocol or ssh protocol, you push via https.

-This always masks your token.
+And this always masks your token.

 e.g.